 If you are keeping your old appliances, we recommend that you have them moved away from or out of the space to avoid any damage or materials getting on them.
 If you are getting new appliances, we recommend that they are coordinated and delivered/installed after your project is completed by the company you purchased them from.
 A crucial detail to remember: make sure that you know the dimensions of the space where the appliances will go so that you order the correct sizes.
 If you are changing the layout of your kitchen, this is even more important, as the size of that space may change from what it was previously.

-As much as our installers and the team at Kitchen Magic love pets, we do not want to put them in harm's way or frighten them, so keeping them away from the project is best for all parties.
+As much as our installers and the team love pets, we do not want to put them in harm's way or frighten them, so keeping them away from the project is best for all parties.
 The kitchen/construction zone should be off-limits during the time of the remodel.
-Therefore, keeping your pets in a separate area of the home, or bringing them to a friend/family member’s house will be best for your four-legged family members during the renovation.
+Therefore, keeping your pets in a separate area of the home, or bringing them to a friend/family member’s house will be best for your four-legged family members during the kitchen renovation.
 Safety and peace of mind are of the utmost importance to us, you, and your pets too!

 For more planning advice, check out these related articles: